-Our grandparents were not always old people.
+Our grandparents were not always old people (if they survived that long).
 Our parents were not always adults.
 Sometimes, our parents and grandparents may forget we are not still children!

 Names and Faces

 In daily life, I often remember faces more than names, especially when I recognise familiar features within them.